Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 in the comments.
 For example we'd love to see a "summer 2020 theme" for our southern hemisphere friends.
 We will dive into how to distribute your themes and make it high quality in a later blog post.

+---
+*This is part of a series of Jupyter tutorials.
+Find more [tutorials here](https://labs.quansight.org/categories/JupyterTutorials).*